Welcome to The Studio Online

 The Studio is a fine arts program for visionary artists.

-The Studio is a place filled with light and color, where over forty artists come to
+The Studio is a place filled with light and color, where over fifty artists come to

 freely express their creativity through art.